 Candles and nick-nacks

 You can’t go wrong with a candle, plant and some lovely hand cream in a guest bathroom.
+It’s amazing how much a few bathroom decor touches can make a guest bathroom that touch of luxury.

 When you have guests they might need access to extra towels, toothpaste or just an extra loo roll.
 So making these items easily accessible is key to a guest bathroom.